Linear and Interactive Media, Kinect, RFID, Motion Graphics, Archival Research and Licensing

 This Kinect-driven interactive tabletop projection offers an immersive dive into the science of a nuclear chain reaction.
 Custom illustrations and animations convey complex ideas in a way that is accessible to visitors.
 The interactive, projected onto a chalkboard-inspired tabletop, evokes the exploration and ideation inherent in a scientific process.

-This interactive highlights the training required to become a specialist in each of the 16 branches of service and weaves in the stories of a real people who underwent that training.
+This interactive highlights the training required to become a specialist in each of the 15 specializations of service and weaves in the stories of real people who underwent that training.
 Archival photos or videos are activated with interactive moments that reveal brief anecdotes about training.

 Distributed throughout the gallery and the online experience, these first-hand accounts give visitors access to the wartime experience in a way that is powerful in its intimacy.